Force Sensing for Wearable Human-Robot Interfaces via Fluidic Innervation: Methods

-Sensorized pad pressure was highly linearly correlated with ground truth force (Fig.~\ref{fig:instron}B, $P=30.7F+13.9$, $R^2=0.998$).
-This linear relationship existed despite the non-linearity and hysterisis of the force vs. compression test (Fig.~\ref{fig:instron}A), which was expected because of silicone's viscoelastic properties.
-The tight correlation between force and pressure indicates the sensorized pad does not add \textit{additional} non-linearity to the system, constituting a significant improvement over traditional approaches like FSRs, which suffer from inaccuracy due to their non-linearity \cite{velasquez2019error}.
+Sensorized pad pressure was highly linearly correlated with ground truth force (Fig.~\ref{fig:instron}B, $P=30.7F+13.9$, $R^2=0.998$), demonstrating that measuring the embedded air channels' pressure accurately match the deformation of the overall pad.
+Silicone is a viscoelastic material, which means that it has a non-linear relationship between stress and strain.
+This is observed by the curved force vs. compression graph in Fig.~\ref{fig:instron}A, showing the non-linear response of the silicone material.
+Since Fig.~\ref{fig:instron}B shows a linear relationship, we see that our measurement technique does not add \textit{additional} non-linearity to the already non-linear silicone material.
+We can thus trust that our pressure measurements accurately follow the overall deformation of the pad structure.

-Consistent with previously observed results of fluidically innervated sensors \cite{truby2022fluidic}, we observed a significant amount of stress relaxation during the hold period of the compression tests.
-Because this decay response affects pressure readings, we quantified it during a long step compression test wherein the pad was compressed until 20 \unit{\newton} of force was measured and then the position of the compression plate was held for two minutes before unloading the pad (Fig.~\ref{fig:instron}C).
+Another consequence of the pads being made from a viscoelastic material is \textit{stress relaxation}, an observed decrease in stress when a material is compressed to a consistent strain.
+In our sensors, this shows as a decrease in measured pressure when the pad is held to a consistent level.
+To characterize the decay response for our pads, we conducted a step compression test, similar to our prior FI work (Fig. 3 of \cite{truby2022fluidic}).
+The pad was compressed until 20 \unit{\newton} of force was measured.
+The position of the compression plate was then held for two minutes before unloading the pad (Fig.~\ref{fig:instron}C).
 We fit an exponential decay curve to this response, yielding a time constant of $\tau = 26.6$ \unit{\second}.
-The wearable pads are intended to capture forces during human movements lasting 2-3 seconds at most, indicating this decay will have minimal effect.
-Overall, these results demonstrate fluidic innervated pads accurately measure applied forces, making them a good fit to measure human-machine interaction.
+The wearable pads are intended to capture forces during human movements lasting 2-3 seconds at most, indicating this decay will have minimal effect over the course of the movement ($< 10\%$ change in reading).
+Overall, these results demonstrate FI pads accurately measure applied forces.

-\subsection{On-Human Testing with Clinical Dynamometer}
+\subsubsection{On-Human Testing with Clinical Dynamometer}